droderuan/GoBarber/README.md

 ![giphy](https://user-images.githubusercontent.com/43659888/72206994-f932e600-3472-11ea-8c2b-7b4c24e9b47c.gif)

 That's it!
-Now the API should be running, any issue feel free to send a message and I'll tyr to help.
+Now the API should be running, any issue feel free to send a message and I'll try to help.